Tablets and e-book Readers

 One thing one must become familiar with is the Apple App store.
 Once there one can search for applications such as a Word Processor. .. unlike Ubuntu it doesn't come with one.
 But prices are not high.
 A word processor (called Pages) cost me £6.99, a PDF reader and even a Speech recognition program were both free as are BBC news and catchup apps.
 I have also become addicted to a Scrabble type game (Words with Friends) which can even be played with friends on PCs.
 Access Youtube, Facebook and Twitter are all in there when you start.

-It is interesting to see starts as to iPad use, especially how many people use them while watching TV and or in bed!
+It is interesting to see some old statistics as to iPad use, especially how many people use them while watching TV and or in bed!

 Stats as to iPad use